gibbok/notes-next-js/README.md

 Next.js can support a hybrid method, letting the developer choose which pre-rendering form to use for each page.

 Recommendation:
-Use Static Generation with or without data when possible so it can be served from CDN (instance marketing pages, blog posts, doc, e-commerce product listing)
+Use Static Generation with or without data fetching when possible so it can be served from CDN (instance marketing pages, blog posts, doc, e-commerce product listing).
 Use Server-side Rendering for the page where data is very frequently updated or changes on every request.
-It is possible to skip pre-rendering and use client-side JS for frequently updated data
+It is possible to skip pre-rendering and use client-side JS for frequently updated data.

 #### Static generation without data fetching